 Thoughts are produced in the mind, which is a dark chamber, and emitted through the mouth, not the eyes.
 Beheld, thoughts (and loving eyes) give rise to images.
 The photograph is pure fiction, just like the world.
 It is real, real as distinct from reality as discussed by Henri Van Lier, in that like other real “things” it moves in parallel.
 This movement only further confirms that reality, sandwiched as it sadly is between real “things”, being constantly in sync with its image, is wholly illusory, merely the real as it simultaneously faces and effaces itself.
 And reality is a domain, a city, bereft of Being.

-But God is other than the Other.
-(Or is the Other other than God?)
+But God is above and beyond the Other/the otherwise.
+(Or is the Other above and beyond God/the otherwise?)

 I could not enter into the system without the assumption of the concept of the thing-in-itself and, on the other hand, I could not remain in it with this concept.F.
 H. Jacobi (ATLAS 2012: 21)

 Atlas, S. 2012.
 From critical to speculative idealism: The philosophy of Solomon Maimon.
 Springer Science & Business Media.